Gerrit91/darts-counter/README.md

 # - 1001: Game1001
 game: "301"

-# checkout specifies how a player can finish the leg
+# checkout specifies how a player must finish the leg
 #
 # - straight-out: player can finish with any shot
 # - double-out: player must finish with a double
 checkout: double-out

+# checkin specifies how a player must start the leg
+#
+# - straight-in: player can start with any shot
+# - double-in: player must start with a double
+checkin: straight-in

 # players: specifies the players that are playing the game
 players: